Trump's immigration ban sends shockwaves

 "In truth, refugees are fleeing terror -- they are not terrorists," David Miliband, the group's president and CEO, said in a statement.
 "And at a time when there are more refugees than ever, America must remain true to its core values.
 America must remain a beacon of hope."

-The International Organization for Migration and UNHCR, the UN Refugee Agency, stressed the importance of the US resettlement program for refugees and stressed that "the needs of refugees and migrants worldwide have never been greater."

-Those two organizations also expressed concern about the provision in Trump's executive order that would prioritize Christians fleeing persecution and conflict in Muslim-majority countries over Muslims fleeing those same countries.
+The International Organization for Migration and UNHCR, the UN Refugee Agency, expressed concern about the provision in Trump's executive order that would prioritize Christians fleeing persecution and conflict in Muslim-majority countries over Muslims fleeing those same countries.

 "We strongly believe that refugees should receive equal treatment for protection and assistance, and opportunities for resettlement, regardless of their religion, nationality or race," UNHCR and IOM said in a joint statement Saturday.